kuznetsov17/minimal-dark/README.md

 # General

 I am not the best webmaster, but should be somewhat responsive.
-I intentionally using the bigger fonts to make, feel free to change it in main.css
+I intentionally using the bigger fonts to make, feel free to change it in main.scss

+# Light mode
+Now light mode also supported.

 # Important
 Please make sure to set up your base_url with trailing slash: